 My research interests lie in the evolution of genome structure, content, and function, with a particular focus on the highly divergent mitochondrial DNA of land plants.
 I use a combination of experimental and computational techniques to trace these peculiar evolutionary pathways and to identify the driving forces that shape these genomes.

-Currently, I am a postdoctoral researcher at the Field Museum of Natural History in Chicago and work in collaboration with museum curators Corrie Moreau, John Bates, Shannon Hackett, Thorsten Lumbsch, and Richard Ree.
-Until 2014, I worked as a postdoctoral researcher in Jeff Mower's lab at the University of Nebraska-Lincoln.
+I work as the Genome Analyst at the Field Museum of Natural History in Chicago.
+In addition to my own research, I collaborate with museum curators Shannon Hackett, Corrie Moreau, John Bates, Thorsten Lumbsch, and Richard Ree.
+Until 2016, I was a postdoctoral researcher at The Field Museum and until 2014 a postdoc in Jeff Mower's lab at the University of Nebraska-Lincoln.
 I received my PhD in 2011 from the University of Bonn in Germany with Volker Knoop as my advisor.